 Distilled Water vs Purified Water vs Spring Water

 As we’ve established, distilled water is pure, fresh water with all chemicals, trace elements, sediment, etc., removed through a process that closely mimics the natural hydrological cycle.
 It is one type of purified water, but not the only type.
-And distilled water can come from any source; it’s the distillation process that defines it.
+Additionally, distilled water can come from any source; it’s the distillation process that defines it.

-Water labeled as “purified” is also defined by its treatment – but it’s a broad, umbrella term that indicates that this water may have been treated in a variety of ways.
+Water labeled as “purified” is also defined by its treatment, but it’s a broad, umbrella term that indicates that this water may have been treated in a variety of ways.
 For example, distilled water is a type of purified water – the distillation process has purified it by removing contaminants, metals, sediment, etc. However, all purified water isn’t distilled water.
 “Purified” simply means that the water has undergone an extra purification step – that may be distillation, reverse osmosis or deionization – and purified water can come from any source.

-On the other hand, water touted as “spring water,” is defined by its source rather than the process by which it’s treated; in order to be labeled as “spring water,” the source should be an underground spring that is theoretically protected from contaminants.
+On the other hand, water touted as “spring water” is defined by its source rather than the process by which it’s treated; in order to be labeled as “spring water,” the source should be an underground spring that is theoretically protected from contaminants.
 However, spring water often includes a wide range of water purity levels and may contain many of the same extraneous elements found in tap or well water.
-And some studies have indicated that many spring water brands are actually tap water that’s been bottled and marketed to consumers.
+Furthermore, some studies have indicated that many spring water brands are actually tap water that’s been bottled and marketed to consumers.
 Be careful as well about any spring water labeled as “100 percent pure” – the claim of purity actually applies to the source and not necessarily to the water itself.
 In effect, 100 percent of the bottle’s contents should have come from an underground aquifer source rather than a surface water source, which is where most municipal water supplies come from.

 Water Distiller Maintenance and Cleaning

-Most units are designed to clean quickly and easily – you can mix about ¼ cup of white vinegar with ¼ cup of lime or lemon juice to make a powerful cleanser.
+Most units are designed to be cleaned quickly and easily – you can mix about ¼ cup of white vinegar with ¼ cup of lime or lemon juice to make a powerful cleanser.
 First, turn off the power to your unit.
 Then, simply use either a scrub brush or clean cloth to clean the lid of your unit with the solution you’ve made.
 If the lid is removable, you can also soak it in warm water with a bit of vinegar and lime/lemon juice added.
-Then just rinse and dry, and you’re ready to use your distiller again.
+Then just rinse and dry, and you’re ready to use the distiller again.